cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 { "ok": true }
 ```

-`PUT`ting a json document with the above structure to `/_api/v2/user/config/cors` sets the CORS configuration.
+`PUT`ting a json document with the example structure to `/_api/v2/user/config/cors` sets the CORS configuration.
 The configuration applies to all databases and all account level endpoints in your account.

 ### Reading the CORS configuration